grc-iit/website/docs/05-jarvis/02-jarvis-cd/06-building-package.md

 ### `stop`

-The stop function is called during `jarvis pipeline run` and `jarvis pipeline stop`.
+The stop function is called during `jarvis ppl run` and `jarvis ppl stop`.
 This function should terminate the program.

 Below is an example for Hermes: